-5.4.3 Subjects of an inquiry (agencies and individuals)
+6.4.3 Subjects of an inquiry (agencies and individuals)

-The Department Secretary or agency head should be advised of the following information at the conclusion inquiry into their department or agency.
-Where an allegation or complaint was made against a particular individual, that individual should also be advised of the following information:
+The Department Secretary or agency head should be advised of the following information at the conclusion of an inquiry into the administration or management of their Department or agency.
+Where an allegation or complaint was made against a particular individual and they are the subject of the inquiry, that individual should also be advised of the following information:

-- the outcome of the investigation

-- any recommendations that relate particularly to the subject of the investigation

-- what is likely to happen next

-• where appropriate, a request that this information be kept confidential.
+- the outcome of the inquiry - details of any referral made as a result of the inquiry - any recommendations that relate particularly to the subject of the investigation - what is likely to happen next - where appropriate, a request that this information be kept confidential.

-5.4.4 Witnesses who were involved in the inquiry (where applicable)
+6.4.4 Witnesses who were involved in the inquiry (where applicable)